Sanchita-Pradhan/code-helper-ai/README.md

 # Code Helper AI

-A web application that uses Google's Gemini 1.5 Flash model to provide coding assistance, explanations, and solutions to programming problems.
+A local application that uses Google's Gemini 1.5 Flash model to provide coding assistance, explanations, and solutions to programming problems.

 ## Features